ThrowTheSwitch/CMock/docs/CMock_Summary.md

 to the callback instead.
 In this case, you are replacing the normal mock calls with your own custom stub function.

+Calling either `func_AddCallback` or `func_Stub` resets the call count for that function to zero, so `NumCalls` always reflects calls made since the current stub or callback was installed.

+You can read the current call count at any time using `func_CallCount()`.
+This is useful when you need to verify how many times a stub was invoked without setting up formal Expects.

 There is also an older name, `func_StubWithCallback`, which is just an alias for either `func_AddCallback` or `func_Stub` depending on setting of the `:callback_after_arg_check` toggle.
 This is deprecated and we recommend using